longta119/StudentManagement-Android/README.md

 5. [Contributing](#contributing)

 ## About the project
 This project is a WSU Assignment that aims to build a Student Management on an Android App.
-Aeside from the home screen, the App has four main functions allowing users to view and manipulate student records, to-do task, and exams associated with each student.
+Aside from the home screen, the App has four main functions allowing users to view and manipulate student records, to-do task, and exams associated with each student.

 ![Home](./images/Home.png)